 Port Townsend is a quaint Washington town located in the northeast corner of the Peninsula.
 It’s a significant seafood and timber provider and supplies a range of boutique shops and art galleries.

-There are some stunning historic buildings downtown.
+There are some stunning historic buildings downtown to check out if you like architecture.
 These include Carnegie Library and the Jefferson County courthouse.
 There is plenty to do in and around this historical landmark town, including diving, sailing, kayaking, and biking.
-You’ll also find several hikes and breweries to visit on your Olympic Peninsula road trip.

-Sequim is best known as the “Lavender Capital of North America.”
+Sequim is best known as the “Lavender Capital of North America” and one of the cutest small towns in Washington.
 It’s a 25-mile drive from Port Angeles and is a must-see for any visitor.

 You can also stop year-round at stores such as Purple Haze Organic Lavender Farm and Olympic Lavender Company.
 Your car will smell amazing if you buy this at the start of your trip and leave it in there all weekend!
 Your kids will also love this part of a family-friendly vacation in Washington.